lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 As part of the process where P1 validates CRED during the EDHOC session, P1 must check that both ITEM_A and ITEM_B specify the same authentication credential, and it must abort the EDHOC session if such a consistency check fails.

-The consistency check is successful only if one of the following conditions holds and it fails otherwise:
+The consistency check is successful only if one of the following conditions holds, and it fails otherwise:

 * If both ITEM_A and ITEM_B specify an authentication credential by value, then both ITEM_A and ITEM_B specify the same value.